Kia Telluride Super Bowl Ad Pulls At The Heart Strings

 The Telluride is Kia's new eight-passenger three-row that has the company competing head-to-head with the likes of the new Subaru Ascent and lower trims of the Dodge Durango and Ford Explorer.
 The Telluride's only available engine at launch is a 3.8-liter V6 making 291 horsepower and 262 pound-feet of torque.
 An eight-speed automatic can either send the power to the front wheels or optionally to an all-wheel-drive system.

 Kia tailors its big SUV towards folks who have a family to haul and want to take a trip in comfort.
+Buyers can get a 10.3-inch infotainment display with support for Apple CarPlay and Android Auto.
+There's also a 10-speaker stereo from Harman Kardon.
+Six USB ports and a wireless charging pad mean that no one's smartphone should have a dead battery when they arrive at their destination.

 Source: Kia